The Fundamentals of Molecular Biology: An Introductory Guide

 Serotonin

 Genetic engineering and biotechnology also rely heavily on molecular biology techniques.
 Genetic engineering involves manipulating an organism’s DNA to introduce new traits or modify existing ones.
-This can be done through techniques such as gene cloning, gene editing, and gene transfer.
+This can be achieved through techniques such as gene cloning, gene editing, and gene transfer.
+Additionally, these methods provide powerful tools for modifying genetic material.
 Molecular biology plays a crucial role in both fields by providing the tools and knowledge necessary for these applications.
-Biotechnology, on the other hand, involves using living organisms or their components to produce useful products or processes.
+On the other hand, biotechnology, involves using living organisms or their components to produce useful products or processes.

 Molecular Biology and Medicine